tiling

 Return value is that from shepseg.doShepherdSegmentation().

-pyshepseg.tiling.doTiledShepherdSegmentation_finalize(inDs, outfile, tileFilenames, tileInfo, overlapSize, tempDir, simpleTileRecode=False, outputDriver='KEA', creationOptions=[], verbose=False)
+pyshepseg.tiling.doTiledShepherdSegmentation_finalize(inDs, outfile, tileFilenames, tileInfo, overlapSize, tempDir, simpleTileRecode=False, outputDriver='KEA', creationOptions=[], verbose=False, writeHistogram=True)

 Do the stitching of tiles and check for empty segments.
 Call after every doTiledShepherdSegmentation_doOne() has completed for a given tiled segmentation.